Stone Brothers Racing: History

 This dominance continued in 2004, with Ambrose winning a second championship and Ingall finishing 2nd overall.
 The team recorded 6 round wins – 5 to Ambrose and 1 to Ingall.
 Among these round victories was a Sandown 500 victory for Ambrose and Greg Ritter, with Ingall and Cameron McLean finishing second.

 In 2005, Ingall won the championship through consistency and strategy, rather than outright speed and wins were crucial with Ingall only recording one round win.
 Ambrose had led the championship until he was involved in an incident in the Bathurst 1000 with Greg Murphy.
 He went on to finish third behind Ingall and Craig Lowndes.
 Ambrose took victories in the first and last rounds of the year.

 In 2006, Ambrose left V8 Supercars to pursue a career in NASCAR, and Pirtek withdrew its sponsorship.
 Former F1 Test Driver James Courtney was signed to drive the No. 4 car, now sponsored by Jeld-Wen.
-Ingall continued in the Caltex entry, but couldn't defend his title – eventually finishing a disappointing eighth.
+Ingall continued in the Caltex entry, but could not defend his title – eventually finishing a disappointing eighth.
 Courtney improved throughout the season to finish 11th, and won Rookie of the Year.
 The highlight of the year was the team's performance at the Bathurst 1000, with Courtney and Glenn Seton third, and Ingall and Luke Youlden coming in fourth.

 Ingall and Courtney continued driving for SBR in 2007, which proved to be an inconsistent season.
 Courtney scored round podiums in Adelaide, Bathurst and Bahrain, and a pole position in Adelaide; while Ingall managed a podium on the Gold Coast.
 From the Oran Park round, SBR also entered a customer car for Team Kiwi Racing with Shane van Gisbergen driving.

 In 2008, Russell Ingall and Caltex both left the team, being replaced by Shane van Gisbergen and SP Tools.
 Courtney broke through for his first race win in the series at the team's test track, Queensland Raceway and with David Besnard finished third at the Bathurst 1000.

 In 2009, Courtney and Jeld-Wen were replaced by Alex Davison and Irwin Tools.
 The team also ran a customer car for Britek Motorsport with Jason Bright driving.
 In 2010, James Rosenberg Racing replaced Britek Motorsport with Tim Slade driving.
 In 2011, the driver line-up remained.
 In 2012, Lee Holdsworth replaced Alex Davison.

+After selling the team to Erebus Motorsport at the end of 2012, Ross stayed on as team manager until the end of 2014, while Jim is running Matt Stone Racing in the Development Series with his son.
+Ross has since begun his own team, Ross Stone Racing running an Aston Martin in GT racing for Andrew Miedecke.